 Charlotte Restaurant & Lounge

 Featuring breathtaking views of Puget Sound, the surrounding mountains, and the city of Seattle, Charlotte Restaurant and Lounge was one of our favorite dining experiences in the city.
 Under the guidance of Executive Chef Alexander La Motte, who has previously helped restaurants attain Michelin Stars, we were served a gorgeous meal featuring fresh, locally sourced ingredients.
 I enjoyed fresh berries and a flavorful shakshouka dish topped with micro greens, and Robin had a fruit and yogurt parfait, a side of breakfast potatoes, and a chickpea crêpe filled with Dungeness crab, fresh produce, and a delicious orange sauce.
-I will be writing about our full meal soon and linking it here, so keep an eye out for more about one of Seattle’s best brunch spots!
+Read my full restaurant review, here.

 Le SPA de l’hôtel Lotte

 The hotel scheduled the best facial I’ve ever had with their master esthetician named Patty Huang.
 She performed the Perfect Customized Biologique Recherche Facial on me using a customized Biologique Recherche regimen that addressed my skin’s need for more moisture, and helped balance my skin’s pH.
 The spa itself is a tranquil, ephemeral space that has an almost heavenly feel to it, which was so peaceful and uplifting.
 Many spas opt for a darker color scheme, use dim lights, and place an emphasis on being so relaxed that one nearly falls asleep, whereas Le SPA de l’hôtel Lotte was bright, airy, and helped me relax without making me feel sleepy, invigorating me for the day ahead.